jwheatonumich/stinger-stories/_posts/2020-08-04-letter-of-complaint.markdown

 Dear Malifica,

-I am writing to regarding the condition of your castle's dungeon.
+I am writing to you regarding the condition of your castle's dungeon.
 I can honestly say it is one of the three worst dungeons I have ever seen.
 This comes from someone with a LOT of experience in dungeons.
 <!--more-->

 First, there is a serious hygiene problem.
 While I realize that mold is sometimes unavoidable in damp and enclosed spaces, would an occasional sanitization be out of the question?